geneleaf/docs.geneleaf/Glossary.rst

 .. glossary::
     :sorted:

-    ACMG
-        The American College of Medical Genetics and Genomics (ACMG) is an organization composed of biochemical, clinical, cytogenetic, medical and molecular geneticists, genetic counselors and other health care professionals committed to the practice of medical genetics.

-    ACMG Secondary Findings
-        A set of 56 genes in which substantial clinical evidence indicates that pathogenic variants result in a high likelihood of severe disease that is preventable if identified before symptoms occur.

-        - **ACMG sencondary findings opt-in** indicates that a patient has expressed a preference to be informed of findings of pathogenic variants.
-        - The related ACMG policy statement can be found here https://www.acmg.net/docs/gim2014151a.pdf

     allele
         One of two or more DNA sequences occurring at a particular gene locus.
 Typically one allele (“normal” DNA sequence) is common, and other alleles (mutations) are rare.